 The metro in Tehran is also pretty useful for some sights scattered outside of the centre.
 A trip costs around 12, 000 rial or 10c and one time use tokens can be purchased at stations.

 Tap water is drinkable in Iran, hooray!
 So buying plastic bottled water is NOT necessary.

 Iranian food is delicious, although slightly limited and repetitive.
 Aside from pork, they eat a lot of meat, especially chicken.
-In fact, a meal without meat would not be considered a meal and vegetarians find it notoriously difficult.
+In fact, a meal without meat would not be considered a meal and vegetarians find it notoriously difficult when travelling in Iran.
 However, beans and eggplant are common and if you’re avoiding meat that’s what you’ll likely live on.
-Rice and bread is eaten in large amounts and make for filling meals.
+Rice and bread are eaten in large amounts and make for filling meals.

 Kebabs are popular like in Turkey, however, my favourite traditional meals were:

 - Kofte (meatballs made from ground meat, nuts, dried fruit and spices, melt in your mouth!)